 - if the award exceeds the limits of the arbitral jurisdiction – extra petita and ultra petita awards;

 - if the composition of the arbitral authority or the procedure is not in accordance with the agreement of the parties or the law of the country where the arbitration took place;

 - if the award has not yet become binding on the parties or has been set aside or suspended by a competent authority of the country under whose law the award was made;

-- • if the recognition or enforcement of the award would be contrary to Brazilian sovereignty or public policy.
+- if the recognition or enforcement of the award would be contrary to Brazilian sovereignty or Brazilian public policy.

 The only arguments for a party to contest a request for recognition of a foreign arbitral award relate to whether the above-mentioned requirements have been met.
 If the recognition procedure is challenged, the case is sent to the Special Court of the STJ, which will request a legal opinion from the Federal Prosecutor's Office and then decide whether the formalities have been satisfied.

-In contested recognition proceedings an adverse costs award is usually made by the court because any challenge to the recognition of the award delays the final conclusion of the case and requires additional work by counsel for the prevailing party.
-However, since the amounts involved in arbitral awards are generally higher than judicial awards, the STJ has established such adverse awards with grounds on equity rather than on a percentage of the amount in dispute.
+In contested recognition proceedings, an adverse costs award is usually made by the court, because any challenge to the recognition of the award delays the final conclusion of the case and requires additional work by counsel for the prevailing party.
+However, since the amounts involved in arbitral awards are generally higher than judicial ones, the STJ has established such adverse awards with grounds on equity rather than on a percentage of the amount in dispute.